hisubram/mobilefoundation/about_push_notifications.md

 # Push Notifications
 {: #push_notifications}

 Notifications is the ability of a mobile device to receive messages that are "pushed" from a server.
-Notifications are received regardless of whether the application is currently running in the foreground or background.
+Notifications are received regardless of whether the application is running in the foreground or background.
 {: shortdesc}

-{{ site.data.keyword.IBM_notm }} {{ site.data.keyword.mobilefoundation_short }} provides a unified set of API methods to send push notifications to iOS, Android, Windows 8.1 Universal, Windows 10 UWP and Cordova (iOS, Android) applications.
+{{ site.data.keyword.IBM_notm }} {{ site.data.keyword.mobilefoundation_short }} provides a unified set of API methods to send push notifications to iOS, Android, Windows 8.1 Universal, Windows 10 UWP, and Cordova (iOS, Android) applications.
 The notifications are sent from the {{ site.data.keyword.mfserver_short_notm }} to the vendor (Apple, Google, Microsoft, SMS Gateways) infrastructure, and from there to the relevant devices.
-The unified notification mechanism makes the entire process of communicating with the users and devices completely transparent to the developer.
+The unified notification mechanism makes the entire process of communicating with the users and devices transparent to the developer.

 ## Device support
 {: #device-support }